8 Ways to Learn Professional English by Living Your Life

 - You will have an easier time getting promotions.
 Even if you start at the bottom of a company where knowing English is not that important, you will have an easier time getting promoted if you know English.
 Many managers, executives and other important company members must know English.

 - You will have the chance to work abroad.
-If you’ve been hoping to move someplace that speaks English, getting a job there will be important.
+If you have been hoping to move someplace that speaks English, getting a job there will be important.
 Knowing English will give you an important advantage when you are applying.

 As you can see, learning professional English has many benefits!